 Both absolute and relative paths are followed by one or more identifiers separated by double colons (::).

-Let’s return to our example in Listing 7-1.
+Let’s return to the example in Listing 7-1.
 How do we call the add_to_waitlist function?
-This is the same thing as asking, what’s the path of the add_to_waitlist function?
+This is the same as asking, what’s the path of the add_to_waitlist function?
 In Listing 7-3, we simplified our code a bit by removing some of the modules and functions.
 We’ll show two ways to call the add_to_waitlist function from a new function eat_at_restaurant defined in the crate root.
-Note that this example won’t compile just yet, we’ll explain why in a bit.
+Note that this example won’t compile just yet; we’ll explain why in a bit.

 Filename: src/lib.rs